 - Great for Record-keeping

-As I mentioned earlier, dive computers are impeccable at maintaining your diving history.
+As I mentioned earlier, these gadgets are impeccable at maintaining your diving history.
 And you know what the best part is?
 You can download this data onto your computer, allowing you to analyze your dive data in whichever way you want.

 - Makes Room for Flexibility